-TC AZ is a non-profit 501 (c)(3) Charity
+TC AZ is a non-profit 501 (c)(3) Charity - AZ QCO Code 22218

 This clinically beneficial program provides vocal and movement exercises and generates new learning and comfortable challenges in a shared supportive environment.
-We meet on a weekly basis.
+Most groups meet on a weekly basis.

 Regular participation in our singing groups strengthens the vocal chords.
 Participation keeps members active and engaged, resulting in new-found energy.